ojkelly/paranoidmode.com/pgp/generate/passphrase.md

 Find a nice spot where you can give your dice a good roll, something more than half a meter.
 I roll them on the floor.

 Starting from the top write the numbers down on a new clean sheet of paper.
 The dice will not distribute evenly or in a neat line, so do your best to scan left to right starting from the top.
-Or any way really, just don't double up.
+Or any way, just don't double up.

     64312552461253126346124315246512345164512465135156

-Once you have all your numbers, you'll likely find it easy to group the numbers into clusters of 5.
+Once you have all your numbers, you'll find it easy to group the numbers into clusters of 5.

     (64312)(55246)(12531)(26346)(12431)(52465)(12345)(16451)(24651)(35156)